How user-generated video is increasing engagement with leadership programme

 Nudge specific groups with next tasks that build confidence and encourage new behaviours.

-Final word: Potential future uses of StoryTagger at EDF Energy
+Final word: Potential future uses of StoryTagger with EDF Energy video

-As a final word, Carl looked ahead to potential future uses of StoryTagger at EDF Energy.
+As a final word, Carl looked ahead to potential future uses of StoryTagger with EDF Energy video.
 This includes rolling it out to other leadership programmes, storytelling around Hinckley Point, an API to allow Moodle to talk to StoryTagger and distribute content directly via their LMS.
 Also, as StoryTagger is set up to share personal, authentic and meaningful stories it’s a brilliant way to break down cultural and language barriers.

 With this in mind, Carl explained that another potential use is helping colleagues from EDF Group and EDF Energy build stronger networks.
 Finally, there’s a robust user case for field engineers to share how-to videos to support the company’s ambitious smart-metering targets.